 - Campus Carshare Program: Now available on campus for staff, faculty, and students to provide an easy, efficient short-term transportation option.

-- Center for Career and Community Engagement: Serving students, staff and faculty in a wide variety of opportunities by connecting them to various local and global partnerships that strengthen communities and develop leaders.
+- Center for Leadership and Service: Serving students, staff and faculty in a wide variety of opportunities by connecting them to various local and global partnerships that strengthen communities and develop leaders.

 - Educating for Sustainability: Graduate-level course offered in the Spring and Fall and a Summer Institute that provide participants with a chance to deepen their understanding about sustainability.